sasilver75/obsidian/~ Vocabulary.md

 - [[CCNet]]

 # Benchmarks, Evaluations
+*These are oftentimes also dataset, but they're not genrally datasets that you should train/finetune models on*
 - [[GAIA]]: A benchmark for General AI Assistants
 - [[Massive Multi-task Language Understanding]] ([[Massive Multi-task Language Understanding|MMLU]])
 - [[HumanEval]]